Attorney Chris Davis Discussing Insurance Company Settlement Tactics

 American Family Insurance is a private mutual company that primarily focuses on selling property, casualty and auto insurance, but also offers commercial insurance, life, health, and homeowners coverage, as well as investment and retirement-planning products.
 A Fortune 500 company, its revenues for 2008 were over $6.7 billion.

-Understanding the Claims Process and Your Legal Options
+Understanding the American Family Claims Process

 Were you in a serious accident in which you or the at-fault party are covered by American Family Insurance?
 If you must take legal action, it is critical to research how other people and organizations have successfully navigated insurance claims negotiations and settlements with specific insurance companies in order to achieve a just settlement or court outcome.

 Substantial research will help you avoid mistakes others have made when dealing with insurance companies and their representatives.
 Gaining a better understanding of the legal system and the personal injury claims process may provide additional insight to successful courses of action that can affect the monetary value of your settlement.

 Insurance companies are notorious for stalling the release of settlement funds until the last possible second.
 This questionable practice is implemented by an extremely high percentage of insurance companies.
 It is designed as both a money-making and a money-preserving technique.